Lancaster University Chaplaincy Centre: History

 When the university was being designed, the architect Gabriel Epstein suggested a site to the north-west of Alexandra Square for a chapel, potentially linked to University House.
 The Anglican Bishop of Blackburn, the Roman Catholic Bishop of Lancaster, and the Rev. G. A. Maland (representing the free churches) held discussions together and agreed to retain the Preston-based firm Cassidy & Ashton, who specialised in religious buildings, as architects.
 Later, these churches were joined by the Jewish community, and the University Grants Committee agreed to help with the cost of fees and fittings for the social areas.

 Built in 1968−1969, the Chaplaincy Centre consists of three circular lobes with a three pronged spire, intended to embody an aspirational ecumenical spirit and representing the coming together of the three Christian denominations of Anglicanism, Catholicism and Nonconformism.
 The Chaplaincy Centre's spire was the basis of the university's 1989 logo, introduced in the university's silver jubilee.

 Similar facilities exist at the universities of Dundee and Bath.
 However, very few universities in the United Kingdom have such purpose built facilities.
 Lancaster was the first such joint centre in the United Kingdom.

 Interior details

-At the insistence of the Catholic Diocese of Lancaster, the Catholic chapel is separate to the chapel used by Anglicans and Nonconformists, but moveable screens mean that both chapels can open up into the concourse for shared activities such as carol services.
+At the insistence of the Catholic Diocese of Lancaster, the Catholic chapel is separate to the chapel shared by Anglican and Free Church Christians, but moveable screens mean that both chapels can open up into the concourse for shared activities such as carol services.
 A portable organ, with one manual and four stops, was installed in 1983, and can be moved for use in either chapel or the concourse.
 Each chapel seats about 220 people.

-The Anglican/Nonconformist chapel is decorated with a wooden sculpture behind the communion table, entitled "The Battle".
+The Anglican/Free Church chapel is decorated with a wooden sculpture behind the communion table, entitled "The Battle".
 Constructed by local artist, Jan Thorn, it is reminiscent of a crown of thorns.
 The wall behind the Catholic alter is decorated with a fresco-secco depicting the Transfiguration of Jesus, which was painted over 12 days in 2017 by the Eastern Orthodox iconographer Aidan Hart.